MixPayProtocol/legacy2.developers.mixpay.me/content/api/assets/quote-assets.md

 ---
-summary: setting/quote_assets API list all supported assets you can use as the payment's quote assets.
+summary: setting/quote_assets API lists all supported assets you can use as the payment's quote assets.
 ---

 ## GET /setting/quote_assets